Can grip pressure affect the cue ball during tip contact?

 Can you get more cue ball speed with a tighter grip?

 Theoretically, a really tight grip could effectively add mass to the cue, but this effect is very small since a typical tip is so much stiffer than the flesh contacting the cue in the grip hand.
 But if you could deliver the cue to the ball accurately and with power, a really tight grip could theoretically result in slightly faster cue ball speed.
 However, a tighter grip usually results in less cue speed (and less accuracy) for most people.
 Also, see the section at the top of the page.

-Now, tightening the grip during the stroke, as some people do on the break and other power shots, might result in slightly more power by activating slight wrist flick and maybe slightly more elbow flex (due to extra biceps contraction), both of which could add a little power.
+Now, tightening the grip during the stroke, as some people do on the break and other power shots, might result in slightly more power by activating slight wrist flick and maybe slightly more elbow flex (due to extra biceps contraction), both of which could add a little power (more cue speed into the CB).